marymlucas/marymlucas.github.io/_pages/research/research.md

 2. **Health Disparities**
   - identifying and quantifying health disparities using EHR data
   - understanding causes of disparities
-  - exploring measures to mitigate disparities and advance health equity
+  - exploring measures to reduce / mitigate disparities and advance health equity

 3. **AI Bias (with a specific focus on health AI)**
   - developing frameworks and approaches to define, detect, and quantify AI bias
-  - exploring and creating innovative approaches to mitigate AI bias and unfair outcomes
+  - exploring and creating innovative approaches to reduce / mitigate AI bias and unfair outcomes

 4. **Large Language Models (LLMs) in healthcare**